Maisie Ravier

 Maisie Ravier is a fictional character, best known as the leading character of ten American films (1939–1947), the Maisie films, and the radio show The Adventures of Maisie (broadcast 1945–1947, 1949–1953).
 In these, she was played by actress Ann Sothern.

-A 1960 telemovie called Maisie reprised the character, with Janis Paige playing the role of the title character.
+A 1960 unsold television pilot called Maisie reprised the character, with Janis Paige playing the role of the title character.

 Background

 The concept for the original Maisie film came from the novel Dark Dame by Wilson Collison, and Collison is credited as original writer or creator of the character on many of the other Maisie films.
 Some sources credit the inspiration for the character as the "Maisie" short stories by Nell Martin, published in Top Notch Magazine in 1927–1928.

 Sothern said in an interview that the series was originally planned with Jean Harlow as the star.

 Film

 After a string of other films failed to attract audiences, Sothern left RKO Radio Pictures and signed with Metro-Goldwyn-Mayer, making her first film for MGM in 1939.
 She was cast in Maisie as Mary Anastasia O'Connor, a brassy but kindhearted Brooklyn burlesque dancer who went by the stage name of Maisie Ravier.

 Maisie brought Sothern her first real success.
 A string of sequels followed, beginning with Congo Maisie (1940) and continuing until Undercover Maisie (1947).
 Reviewing Swing Shift Maisie (1943), Time praised Sothern and described her as "one of the smartest comediennes in the business".